Memorial ideas: Alternative ways to remember loved ones

-While finding a fitting grave headstone for your loved one will take priority, you may also want to consider remembering your friend or relative in other ways.
-It may be that you live far away from the burial site and wish to have something closer to home, or would simply like to have more reminders so they remain close to your heart, but whatever the case, there are many ways you can keep their memory alive.
-Here are just a few ideas which may inspire you.
+Remembering our lost loved ones is important and it’s only natural that we look to physical reminders for comfort once they have passed on.
+While finding a gravestone for your loved one’s memorial service will take priority, you may also want to consider remembering your friend or family member in other ways.
+It may be that you live far away from the burial site and wish to have something closer to home or that you would simply like to have more reminders of them so that they remain close to your heart.
+Whatever the case may be, there are many ways you can keep their memory alive.
+In this article, we highlight a handful of alternative ways to remember your loved ones, from planting memorial trees to dedicating a bench.
+Read on for a few ideas which may inspire you.

 Alternatively, you could buy yourself a locket on a chain, and enclose a photograph of them inside, which you can view whenever you wish.
 It is also now possible to have the ashes of a late relative or friend turned into a ring by having their cremated remains encapsulated in a handmade unique stone.
 Chris Parry is a jeweller who is able to carry out such requests.
 Take a look at our article on what to do with ashes for more ideas.

 It is quite common to head on a country or coastal walk and come across a commemorative bench that has been dedicated to someone who has sadly passed away.
 These benches will often have plaques describing why that particular person loved the area or will instead be carved with a poem or message which was perhaps their favourite verse or inspirational quote.
 This can often be comforting for those who knew the person the bench is devoted to, as it provides somewhere to visit for a moment of reflection, in surroundings that were special to those who are deeply missed.